Different versions of soft-photon theorems exemplified at leading and next-to-leading terms for pion-pion and pion-proton scattering: Conclusions

-To conclude: in this Letter we have presented a strict theorem of QCD.
+Finally we have discussed in Sec.~\ref{sec:7} the soft-photon expansion of the amplitudes for the reactions $\pi^{\pm} p \to \pi^{\pm} p \gamma$.
+We have presented a strict theorem of QCD.
 Given the amplitudes for $\ppm p \to \ppm p$ scattering the amplitudes for soft-photon production, $\ppm p \to \ppm p \gamma$, have been calculated exactly to the orders $\omega^{-1}$ and $\omega^{0}$.
-These two orders of the expansion of the $\ppm p \to \ppm p \gamma$ amplitudes are completely determined by the $\ppm p \to \ppm p $ on-shell amplitudes.
+These two orders of the expansion of the $\ppm p \to \ppm p \gamma$ amplitudes are completely determined by the $\ppm p \to \ppm p$ on-shell amplitudes.
 For real photon emission the result is given in \er{22}--\er{27}.
-The $\omega^{-1}$ term is standard \cite{1,2}, the $\omega^{0}$ term is new.
-The results for soft virtual photon emission and consequences for cross sections are given in \cite{13}.
+The results for soft virtual photon emission and consequences for cross sections are given in \cite{Lebiedowicz:2023mlz}.

-We thank Carlo Ewerz for discussions and useful suggestions.
-This work was partially supported by the Polish National Science Centre under Grant No. 2018/31/B/ST2/03537.
+The derivation of our results, especially for the $\ppm p \to \ppm p \gamma$ reaction, involved lengthy calculations.
+Thus, we found it convenient to check our general results in a model which satisfies the QFT constraints for these reactions as listed at the end of Sec.~\ref{sec:1}.
+Such a model is the tensor-Pomeron model of \cite{Ewerz:2013kda} but improved for reactions involving photons as shown in Sec.~IV~A of \cite{Lebiedowicz:2021byo} for $\pi^{-} \pi^{0} \to \pi^{-} \pi^{0} \gamma$ and in \cite{Lebiedowicz:2022nnn,Lebiedowicz:2023mhe} for $pp \to pp \gamma$.
+Applying this model as done in \cite{Lebiedowicz:2021byo} to $\pi^{-} \pi^{0} \to \pi^{-} \pi^{0} \gamma$ and expanding the resulting expressions [Eqs.~(4.19), (4.22)--(4.24) from \cite{Lebiedowicz:2021byo}] in $\omega$ for $\omega \to 0$ we get indeed the result expected from (3.27), (3.28), and (A1), of \cite{Lebiedowicz:2021byo} which, for real photon emission, we reproduce in (\ref{4.11})--(\ref{4.13}) of the present paper.
+We also checked that this improved tensor-Pomeron model gives amplitudes for $\pi^{\pm} p \to \pi^{\pm} p \gamma$ where the expansion in $\omega$ agrees with the general results (\ref{21})--(\ref{27}) in our present paper.
+The details for this will be discussed elsewhere.

+To summarize: we hope to have clarified the meaning of the soft-photon expansions in the versions of F.E.~Low~\cite{Low:1958sn} and S.~Weinberg~\cite{Weinberg:1964ew,Weinberg:1965nx}.
+These expansions must not be confounded, as they have a \textit{different} meaning.
+We have shown how these two expansions are related.
+We have discussed the Laurent expansions in the photon energy $\omega$ for $\omega \to 0$ for the reactions $\pi^{-} \pi^{0} \to \pi^{-} \pi^{0} \gamma$ and $\pi^{\pm} p \to \pi^{\pm} p \gamma$ to the orders $\omega^{-1}$ (the pole term of \cite{Weinberg:1965nx}) and $\omega^{0}$.
+Our results are strict consequences of QCD.
+We hope that they will be helpful also for experimentalists who are embarked to check soft-photon theorems.
+For $\pi^{\pm} p \to \pi^{\pm} p \gamma$ this could be done perhaps at COMPASS and for $\pi^{\pm} p \to \pi^{\pm} p \gamma^{*} (\to e^{+}e^{-})$ in HADES at GSI \cite{Rathod:2022pof}.
+For ALICE~3 \cite{ALICE:2022wwr} we would need the corresponding theoretical calculations for $pp \to pp \gamma$.
+Our methods are suited to calculate in a rigorous way the expansion of the amplitude to the orders $\omega^{-1}$ and $\omega^{0}$.
+These calculations certainly will not be easy.